synesthesiam/spatial_entropy/README.md

 spatial\_entropy
 ================

 Computes an entropy profile for an image using moving averages.
+Inspired by [this StackExchange thread](http://stats.stackexchange.com/questions/17109/measuring-entropy-information-patterns-of-a-2d-binary-matrix).

 Description
 -----------